awsdocs/iam-user-guide/doc_source/access_policies_create.md

    + Choose **Any** from the far right of the resource section to grant permissions to any resources of a particular type\.
    + Choose **All resources** to choose all resources for that service\.

 1. \(Optional\) Choose **Specify request conditions \(optional\)** to add conditions to the policy that you are creating\.
 Conditions limit a JSON policy statement's effect\.
 For example, you can specify that a user is allowed to perform the actions on the resources only when that user's request happens within a certain time range\.
-You can also use commonly used conditions to limit whether a user must be authenticated using a multi\-factor authentication \(MFA\) device, or if the request must originate from within a certain range of IP addresses\.
+You can also use commonly used conditions to limit whether a user must be authenticated using a multi\-factor authentication \(MFA\) device\.
+Or you can require that the the request originate from within a certain range of IP addresses\.
 For lists of all of the context keys that you can use in a policy condition, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.

    You can choose conditions in the following ways:
    + Use check boxes to select commonly used conditions\.